-Ducherors, Masters, and Doctors - Conege cap, mortal-board pattern. (undress) Doctors and Masters of Surgery - Black velvet cap, bonnet-shaped and soft, with a (full dress) hard round brim and a narrow cord of gold at the junction of the crown and the brim.
+- College cap, 'mortar-board' pattern.

+Black velvet cap, bonnet-shaped and soft, with a hard round brim and a narrow cord of gold at the junction of the crown and the brim.

 G 19 Registered Graduates:

 - All graduates of the University shall be entitled to have their names enrolled in a Register of Graduates and to enjoy all the privileges of registration. - (ii) Graduates of the University whose first degree was conferred before January 1969 shall be enrolled as Registered Graduates on payment of the fee for enrolment as a Registered Graduate; graduates of the University whose first degree was conferred after January 1969 shall be enrolled as Registered Graduates on payment of the graduation fee.
 Subject to (vii) below, graduates of the University who have paid these fees as prescribed shall remain on the roll, until death or resignation, without payment of any further fee. - (iii) Registered Graduates shall be members of Convocation. - (iv) Registered Graduates shall be eligible to attend Congregations for the conferring of degrees and functions and conferences that may, from time to time, be arranged. - (v) Registered Graduates, if resident in Hong Kong, may read in the Library and borrow books in accordance with Library rules, without payment of a Library subscription. - (vi) The rights and privileges of a Registered Graduate shall terminate if his University degree qualifying him for registration is forfeited, cancelled or withdrawn, with effect from the date of such forfeiture, cancellation or withdrawal. - (vii) The Chancellor shall, with the concurrence of the Court, have the power to remove the name of any person from the Register of Graduates.